 In companies with high growth potential, a lot of the investment goes into R&D. However, in the majority of companies it goes into widening out the product range, sales and marketing.
 The companies invested in often benefit from the wider knowledge-based EIS rules that allow a greater level of investment and into older companies than other more traditional EIS companies.

-40-50% each year goes into new investments, and the balance into follow-on investments.
-Each investor will typical invest in 10-12 companies.
+Typically, 40-50% each year goes into new investments, and the balance into follow-on investments.
+Each investor will typical invest in 12-15 companies.
 The follow-on investments tend to be bigger investments.
-Presently Oxford Capital has 24 active companies in the EIS portfolio.
-Some examples are Push Doctor (a provider of online video GP appointments – profiled below), Moneybox (a digital savings service), Spoke (a clothing ecommerce business), Import.io (a data extraction service for AI applications), Attest (a provider of smartphone-enabled market research services) and UltraSoC (a silicon IP company designing debugging technology for the next generation of silicon chips).
-Overall, Oxford Capital is investing about £20 million a year into growth companies.
+Some examples of portfolio holdings include Push Doctor (a provider of online video GP appointments – profiled below), Moneybox (a digital savings service), Spoke (a clothing ecommerce business), Import.io (a data extraction service for AI applications), Attest (a provider of smartphone-enabled market research services) and UltraSoC (a silicon IP company designing debugging technology for the next generation of silicon chips).

 Please note that due to the nature of EIS portfolio funds, new investors will not necessarily see funds invested into these companies unless follow-on investments are made.
 New money will be deployed into new and follow-on investments.

 Push Doctor is a digital health business, allowing patients to have video appointments with GPs via its mobile app or website.
 Patients can see a GP in as little as 6 minutes.
 The company has a network of more than 7,000 GMC-registered GPs who fit time on Push Doctor around their daily lives and normal NHS and private practice work.